scrabbletank/farhome-rules/rulesdoc.md

 While in combat you may spend 3 AP on your turn to roll a free Healing Surge.
 This can be used once per rest.

+#### Sentinel
+*Requires 2 proficiency in Perception, 7th Level*

+The first opportunity attack you make each turn costs 1 AP less.
+Hostile creatures treat your Zone of Control as difficult terrain.

 #### Signature Move
 *Requires 10th Level*

 Choose a maneuver you know with a Level requirement of 7 or lower.
 This maneuver can be used once every turn, and you have expertise for rolls with that maneuver.

 #### Siphon Energy
-*Requires proficiency with Curse spells, 3 Willpower, 12th Level*
+*Requires proficiency in Curse spells, 3 Willpower, 12th Level*

 You are able to siphon the fading life off enemies to create a temporary shield.
 When you kill a cursed enemy or kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
 You may gain up to half your max wounds in temporary wounds this way.

 #### Spell Researcher
-*Requires proficiency with Scribing Tools, 3 Intelligence, 10th Level*
+*Requires proficiency in Scribing Tools, 3 Intelligence, 10th Level*

 Your experience with spell scrolls enables you to create spell scrolls for spells you don't know.
 You may research any spell at or below your casting level.
 Researching a spell costs double the normal costs for creating a spell scroll and takes 1 week of work for spells below 4th level, adding an additional week for every level at 4th and above.
 You add 1 Terrible die to the challenge roll, creating the spell scroll on success.

 #### Spellspeaker
-*Requires proficiency with Scribing Tools, Arcana*
+*Requires proficiency in Scribing Tools, Arcana*

 You may use spell scrolls to cast the spell written on them.
 When using a spell scroll you cast as normal, consuming mana but not requiring the spell to be prepared.
 After casting the spell make an Arcana check against the spells inscribing difficulty.
 On fail the spell scroll is destroyed.